 Other berries that suit growing in pots, include thornless blackberries, red currants and strawberries.
 However, I’ve found that gooseberries, black currants and jostaberries don’t produce well in pots.
 Brambles such as boysenberry and loganberry can grow very vigourously.
 They can be productive enough in pots, but could be challenging to maintain and very difficult to move!

-Irrigation Systems for Renters
+Irrigation systems for renters

 Nothing beats hand watering, to stay connected to your garden.
 Daily watering in summer, ensures that you remain observant to pest attack, diseases, water requirements and most importantly when produce is ready for harvest.